haileytapia/portfolio/ManageSubscriptionsDomoListings.md

     ![image.png](https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ubck)

-If the payment succeeds, you are redirected to the **Creating App** modal in Domo.
+If the payment is successful, you are redirected to the **Creating App** modal in Domo.
 Select **Notify Me** to be notified when your listing is ready for use.

 <img src="https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ucUS" alt="GIF" width="400">